vecin2/em_automation/docs/TemplateDesignerGuide.md

 **suggest**(_value_, suggestions)

-It takes a list of suggestions which are prompted to the user when asking for the value.
+It takes a list of suggestions which are displayed to the user when this value is prompted.

 ```sql
 {{ object_name| suggest(["Customer","Chat"]) }}